projectcalico/calico/networking/change-block-size.md

 #### Delete the existing IP pool

-Now that you’ve verified that pods are getting IPs from the new range, you can safely delete the existing pool.
+Now that you've verified that pods are getting IPs from the new range, you can safely delete the existing pool.

 ```
 calicoctl delete ippool default-ipv4-ippool